Public tender

 ← Back to dictionary

-How are bids evaluated in a public tender?
+What happens if no suitable bids are received in a public tender?

 Related words